bbcmicrobit/micropython/docs/tutorials/buttons.rst

 certain expected events such as a button press.

 To make loops in Python you use the ``while`` keyword.
 It checks if something is ``True``.
-If it is, it runs its *block of code*.
-If it isn't, it breaks out of the loop and the rest of the program can continue.
+If it is, it runs a *block of code* called the *body* of the loop.
+If it isn't, it breaks out of the loop (ignoring the body) and the rest of the program can continue.

 Python makes it easy to define blocks of code.
 Say I have a to-do list written on a piece of paper.
 It probably looks something like this::